clippycoder/Smartthings-Shabbos-Mode/README.md

 # Finishing up:

-You should now have a virtual switch in smartthings that will turn on at sunset before Shabbos and Yom Tov, and off 72 minutes after.
+You should now have a virtual switch in smartthings that will turn on at sunset before Shabbos and Yom Tov, and off at havdallah.
 To replicate the function of the old [shabbat-and-holiday-modes](https://github.com/SmartThingsCommunity/SmartThingsPublic/blob/master/smartapps/shabbatholidaymode/shabbat-and-holiday-modes.src/shabbat-and-holiday-modes.groovy), create an automation that switches your location mode to 'Shabbos' when the switch is turned on, and to whatever mode you want when the switch is turned off.
 And that's it!
 Enjoy!

 ---
 ### Notes:
 - Due to the way it was designed, this system won't function in locales where sunset is after 12:00 AM.
 That probably won't be a problem for most people, though.
-- The havdallah/tzais time is hardcoded to 72 minutes.
-If you want to go into the code and change it yourself, go for it.
 - Beware of typos!
 A lot of the names here are hardcoded into the program.
 One misspelling could cause it to fail.